Configure Xbox Live in Unity

 - Add all of the scenes that you want to include in your build under the Scenes In Build section.

-- Switch to the Windows Store platform by selecting Windows Store under Platform and clicking Switch Platform.
+- Switch to the Universal Windows Platform by selecting Universal Windows Platform under Platform and clicking Switch Platform.

 - To enable script debugging check Unity C# Projects.